Sandwich, Dover, Hastings, Hythe, New Romney

-Other nearby coastal villages and towns assisted the original Cinque Ports in maintaining ships for the Crown, most notably Winchelsea, Rye, becoming Antient Towns, Deal, Ramsgate, Faversham, Folkestone, Margate, Lydd and Tenterden, which became Limbs.
+Other nearby coastal villages and towns assisted the original Cinque Ports in maintaining defence ships for the Crown, most notably "the Antient Towns" (often spelt that way) of Rye and Winchelsea, as well as Deal, Ramsgate, Faversham, Folkestone, Margate, Lydd and Tenterden, which became Limbs.

-The Lord Warden of the Cinque Ports, a position which was once of great importance but is merely honorary today, has his official residence at Walmer Castle near Deal, another coastal fort commissioned by Henry VIII, where the flag of the Lord Warden of the Cinque Ports, three half lions joined to the backs of three ships, can be seen flying.
+The Lord Warden of the Cinque Ports, a position which was once of great importance but is merely honorary today, has his official residence at Walmer Castle near Deal, another coastal fort commissioned by Henry VIII, flying the flag of the Lord Warden of the Cinque Ports, three half lions joined to the backs of three ships (see top picture).

 Rye and Rye Maritime Festival

-Rye was a harbour at the time of Henry VIII, before the town was separated from the sea by marsh and, from a coastal port, it was transformed into a river one, causing loss of trade.
+Eventually, though, the same fate befell Rye: the town was separated from the sea, the harbour kept silting up and, from a coastal port, Rye was transformed into a river one, causing loss of trade and decline.

 Rye is an attractive, historic town in East Sussex, well known for its pottery, cobbled streets, interesting local shops, lovely tearooms, and for its castle.